atbcb/usab-uswds/_pages/highlights/ict.md

 ---
-title: Communications and Information Technology
+title: Information and Communication Technology
 layout: page
 sidenav: false
 permalink: /ict.html
 ---
 {% asset stock/ict.jpg class="img-right shadow radius-lg" alt="photo of hands typing on braille keyboard" %}

 Access to information and communication technology (ICT) is addressed by Board standards and guidelines issued under Section 508 of the Rehabilitation Act and Section 255 of the Communications Act.